pytest-dev/pytest-bdd/README.rst

 -------------------------------------------

 Given steps are no longer fixtures.
-In case it is needed to make given step setup a fixture the target_fixture parameter should be used.
+In case it is needed to make given step setup a fixture, the target_fixture parameter should be used.